eda-labs/clab-connector/README.md

 > **EDA Installation Mode:** This tool **requires EDA to be installed with `Simulate=False`**.
 Ensure that your EDA deployment is configured accordingly.
 >
 > **Hardware License:** A valid **`hardware license` for EDA version 24.12.1** is mandatory for using this connector tool.
+>
+> **Containerlab Topologies:** Your Containerlab nodes **should NOT have startup-configs defined**.
+Nodes with startup-configs are not EDA-ready and will not integrate properly.

 ## Prerequisites